 Now that we have seen what worked for Jeffalytics in 2012, we can set goals for how we can further improve our site quality and traffic numbers for the future.
 Here is a small list of what I would like to achieve in 2013.
 I will be grading these goals as 2013 closes out.

-Write an average of 1 guest post per month on industry related blogs
+Write an average of 1 contributing post per month on industry related blogs

-Guest posting is the only way to build a new audience, so I need to keep on posting as much as I can on other websites
+Posting externally is a great way to build a new audience, so I need to keep on posting as much as I can on other websites

 Conduct a well-attended Google Analytics Training Session in a location outside of Minnesota